 Late effects span a spectrum from mild and easily treatable problems (such as an underactive thyroid) to, on rare occasions, serious and life-threatening problems (a second, new cancer).
 One way to determine your risk for late effects is through the Oncolink Web site.
 On the site, a person can create a survivorship care plan based on medical history.

-The following is a list of comprehensive late effects clinics.
+Following is a comprehensive list of late effects clinics.
 These clinics follow the Children’s Oncology Group (COG) long-term guidelines for survivors of childhood, adolescent and young adult cancer.
 They address the medical, educational, and quality of life issues faced by brain tumor survivors.

-There are two important reasons that you should participate in follow-up at a late effects clinic:
+There are two important reasons to participate in follow-up at a late effects clinic: